MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-from-excel-to-stunning-report.md

 # Tutorial: From Excel workbook to stunning report in the Power BI service
 Your manager wants to see a report on your latest sales figures combined with your last campaign impressions by the end of the day.
 But the latest data resides on various third-party systems and on files in your laptop.
 In the past, it’s taken hours to create visuals and format a report, and you’re beginning to feel anxious.

 No worries.
-With Power BI, you can create a stunning report in no time.
+With Power BI, you can create a stunning report in no time!

 :::image type="content" source="media/service-from-excel-to-stunning-report/power-bi-financial-report-service.png" alt-text="Screenshot of finished Financial Sample report":::

-In this tutorial, we’ll upload an Excel file from a local system, create a new report, and share it with colleagues, all from within Power BI.
+In this tutorial, we upload an Excel file from a local system, create a new report, and share it with colleagues, all from within Power BI.
 You'll learn how to:

 > [!div class="checklist"]
 > * Prepare your data in Excel.
 > * Download sample data.
 > * Build a report in the Power BI service.
-> * Pin the visuals to a dashboard
+> * Pin the report visuals to a dashboard.
+> * Share a link to the dashboard.
-> * Share the dashboard with your colleagues.
+> * Share the dashboard in Microsoft Teams

-## Prepare your data in Excel
+## Prepare data in Excel
 Let’s take a simple Excel file as an example.

 1. Before you can load your Excel file into Power BI, you must organize your data in a flat table.
 In a flat table, each column contains the same data type; for example, text, date, number, or currency.
 Your table should have a header row, but not any columns or rows that display totals.